EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The organized mind.md

 Finally, the most important lesson from this book, the most fundamental principle of organization, the one that is most critical to keeping us from forgetting or losing things, is this: *Shift the burden of organizing from our brains to the external world.*

-## How I Discovered It
-Hacker News

-## Who Should Read It?
 I think that it is an interesting read and that people who want to get better at understanding how they can unclog their minds would like it very much.

-# ☘️ How the Book Changed Me

 # ✍️ My Top  Quotes